jnaulet/picoRTOS/README.md

  - re-entrant mutexes (require arch_compare_and_swap)
  - conditions (require mutexes)

+## Interrupt management

+Version 1.5 introduces contextual interrupt management as an experimental feature.

+ARMs, PPCs and AVRs are supported at least partially at the moment, but not c2000.

+This feature should be used with care, as interrupts tend to destroy the real-time part in "RTOS" (fair warning).

 ## How to use

 Copy the picoRTOS directory in your project and add picoRTOS.c to your build.